GearHost/Docs/email-sending-policy-and-restrictions.md

 #Shared Email Policy, Limits, And Restrictions

 GearHost utilizes a few different methods to ensure service for all our customers and to prevent compromised accounts from impacting email services.
-These rules and measures are in place only for shared email services.
-This includes legacy GearPanel, CLoudSites v2, and v3 accounts.
-CloudServers are not affected.
+These rules and measures are in place only for shared email services like on the latest GearHost platform.

 ####Throttling
 ---